Gail Horton Calmerton: Career

 Gail Calmerton was interested in all civic and educational matters.

 Calmerton was a former Supervisor of Primary Education in the Public Schools of Fort Wayne, Indiana, before moving to California.
 The first primary supervisor was Annie Klingensmith, hired in 1899, a graduate of State Normal School in Indiana, PA, and Oswego Normal School in New York.
 Calmerton replaced Klingensmith in 1905, when Klingensmith resigned to accept a similar position in Paterson, New Jersey, and Calmerton served in that position until 1923.

 Calmerton wrote educational articles, children's stories and verse.
 She was the coauthor, together with William Henry Wheeler (1854-1936), of "Wheeler Graded Readers" and author: "Practical Projects, Plays and Games" (book for teachers).

 For many years Calmerton was institute instructor and lecturer in theory and practice of primary work.

-Calmerton was a member of: University Women's Club, American Pen Women, National Council of Primary Education (charter member).
+Calmerton was a member of the University Women's Club, American Pen Women, and the National Council of Primary Education (charter member).